davejnicol/fem-four-card-feature-section/README.md

 ## Acknowledgments

 Thanks to [Kevin Powell](https://www.youtube.com/@KevinPowell) for all of his amazing videos.
 Long time viewer of his YouTube content.
 Saw his latest video and it reminded me of Frontend Mentor.
-Completed challenge before watching his YT video and adjusted my work slightly with thingst that I learnt from the video.Great watch - [Responsive layout practice for beginners](https://www.youtube.com/watch?v=JFbxl_VmIx0)
+Completed challenge before watching his YT video and adjusted my work slightly with thingst that I learnt from the video.
+Great watch - [Responsive layout practice for beginners](https://www.youtube.com/watch?v=JFbxl_VmIx0)